haifengkao/AlwaysOpenWorkspace/README.md

 The workspace will not be opened if the file has been associated with any existing workspace.

 # Features
+### Auto add folder
-*Auto add folder*: automatically add folders to the current workspace if there are opened files without corresponding folders.
+automatically add folders to the current workspace if there are opened files without corresponding folders.
 If there are no opened workspaces, a new one will be created.

+### Auto remove folder
-*Auto remove folder*: automatically remove the folder when there are no opened files in it.
+automatically remove the folder when there are no opened files in it.
 The last one won't be removed.
 It can be disabled in the setting.

+### Auto close vscode
-*Auto close VSCode*: close the last editor will also close VSCode. default is false, need to open it in the extension setting
+close the last editor will also close VSCode. default is false, need to open it in the extension setting

 # Known Issues
 - For nodejs projects, some vscode plugins will open `package.json` and `tsconfig.json` automatically.
 In such a case, the auto-remove feature will fail to function because these files cannot be closed by the user.